Communications Privacy

 Important Legal Context

 These are not WIGGWIGG policies.
-They are legal requirements for operating phone services in North America.
-We do the minimum required by law.
+They are regulatory requirements for operating phone services in North America.
+We do the minimum required by regulators.

 Privacy-First